ergoplatform/Autolykos-GPU-miner/README.md

 ## Run

-To run a miner you should specify an name *'<YOUR_KEY_FILE>'* of txt file with secret key.
+To run a miner you should specify a name *'<YOUR_KEY_FILE>'* of a txt file containing secret key.
-Input file must contain four 64-bit words of secret key in **hexadecimal Big-Endian** representation.
+Input file must contain a string of 64 character with secret key in hexadecimal Big-Endian representation.
 You can find a stub input file *'stub.inp'* in *'<YOUR_PATH>/autolykos/secp256k1'* directory.

 To start miner: